-Another important factor worth discussing is that serum cortisol doesn't necessarily correlate with disease state.
+Another important factor worth discussing is that serum cortisol doesn't necessarily correlate with the disease state.

 Meaning you can have a relatively normal cortisol level but still have cortisol receptor resistance and therefore experience adrenal/cortisol related weight gain and other symptoms.

 One final point is that you may need to ask your physician to order your cortisol level and then interpret your lab result on your own.

 Even with normal serum cortisol, it is worth exploring treatment options.

 How to Stop Weight Gain from Cortisol